konskons11/ViRAE/README.md

 Installation of the standalone application
 ---------------
-The ZWA2 standalone application may be exetuced under Linux or MacOS systems after download, but firstly requires the installation of the following prerequisites in order to work properly.
+The ZWA2 standalone application may be directly exetuced under Linux or MacOS systems after download as long as the installation of the following prerequisites is verified automatically by the software in order to work properly.

 _Prerequisites:_
 - [bwa](https://github.com/lh3/bwa/releases/tag/v0.7.17)